l3mpire/lemlist-developer/source/includes/_campaigns.md

 > The above command returns the CSV file for the campaign `cam_123456`

 This endpoint downloads a CSV file that contains all the statistics of a campaign.

+This synchronous endpoint is DEPRECATED since Dec, 3rd 2021 and will be removed in a future version.
+Please use the /start asynchronous endpoint instead.

 ### HTTP Request